 Context of the Crime

-A lawyer can determine if this is part of a good deal gone bad, or possibly a drug deal.
-They will examine the evidence and the circumstances of the crimes that were alleged and the factors that are behind it, including the charges being brought against the client when gathering the relevant evidence involved in their client’s West Palm Beach robbery charge.
+A Lawyer can determine if this is part of a good deal gone bad, or possibly a drug deal.
+They will examine the evidence and the circumstances of the crimes that were alleged and the factors that are behind it, including the charges being brought against the client when gathering the relevant evidence involved in their client’s robbery charge.
+Contact Leifert & Leifert to learn more.